WaiveCar/Ijiraq/Products/Oliver/readme.md

 Pitch
 ---

-For businesses with under 20 employees who are dissatisfied with the time, cost and expertise required to do social media and marketing management, Oliver is a content amplifier and distributor that uses existing presence as content sources.
-Unlike buffer, zoho or hootsuite, our product doesn't require anyone to be steering the ship.
+For small businesses dissatisfied with the costs and expertise needed for social media and marketing management, oliver is a content amplifier that repackages existing presence as new content.
+Unlike buffer or hootsuite, oliver doesn't require anyone to steer the ship.

 Background
 ---